MicrosoftDocs/dataexplorer-docs/data-explorer/t-sql.md

 ## Set request properties

 [Request properties](kusto/api/rest/request-properties.md) control how a query executes and returns results.
-To set request properties with T-SQL, use the following syntax.
+To set request properties with T-SQL, preface your query with one or more `DECLARE` statements with the following syntax:

 ### Syntax